MrBounty/ZipponDB/docs/ziql/grab.md

 ```
 ---

-You can specify how much data to return and which members to include, even for links inside entity.
+You can specify how much data to return and which members to include, even for links.
 In this example, I get 1 friend's name for 10 `User`:
 ```js
 GRAB User [10; friends [1; name]]
 ```